Kei18/time-independent-planning/readme.md

 - The font in `visualizer/bin/data` is from [Google Fonts](https://fonts.google.com/).
 - Scripts for the experiments are in `exp_scripts/`.
 - Formats of MAPF plans follows [MAPF simulator](https://github.com/kei18/mapf).
+  When you add a new MAPF plan, please place it in the `mapf_plan/` directory.

 ## Author
 [Keisuke Okumura](https://kei18.github.io) is a Ph.D. candidate at Tokyo Institute of Technology, working on multiple moving agents.